Fashion Star: Season 2

 Fashion Star premiered its second and final season on March 8, 2013, and concluded on May 10, 2013.

 The winner of the second and final season of Fashion Star was Hunter Bell, with Cassandra Hobbins and Daniel Silverstein finishing as runners-up.
 Bell took home a $3 million contract with Macy's, Saks Fifth Avenue, and Express.
 The cast members were Bret Young, Tori Nichel, David Appel, Priscilla Barroso, Brandon Scott, Amber Perley, Johana Hernandez, Silvia Argüello, Garret Gerson and JesseRay Vasquez, Daniel Silverstein, Cassandra Hobbins, and Hunter Bell.

-International
+International versions

 Network Ten in Australia bought the rights to air the series in Australia and has also discussed creating an Australian version of the series.

 ProSieben in Germany has aired a German version called Fashion Hero in autumn 2013 with Claudia Schiffer as the host.
 Fashion Hero did not reach the audience successfully, it was shortened and finally abandoned.

-Dubai TV, Dubai One and Awaan have aired an Arabic version called Fashion Star in February 2016 as the host.
+Dubai One and Awaan have aired an Arabic version called Fashion Star in February 2016 as the host.
 Fashion Star did not reach the audience successfully, it was shortened and finally abandoned.